cristianovagos/stroam/payment/README.md

 - Basic credit card Validation
 - Private API Calls for user management
 - Ability to store used Credit Card and Billing Address
-- Profile Management for the Client
+- Profile Management for the Client and Merchant

 ## What is left

 - Register for Client and Merchant
-- Profile Management for the Merchant
 - Improve JavaScript validation of payment form
 - Minor security features